Shehab1001/largeScaleDB/README.md

 1) Backup **UniversityDB** so as to restore it in case of database is missing or a server failure.

-2) To backup, right click to db in object explorer and select Back Up and as shown:
+2) To backup, right click to db in object explorer and select Back Up as shown:
     - <img src="backup.png" width="430" height="400">